McAlester school board revises Return to Learn Plan

 “Unfortunately we still have COVID in our lives so we need to have some set of guidelines,” MPS Superintendent Robert Steeber told board members.
 “We have a set of guidelines that I believe are still adequate for our needs and I don’t believe there’s been a great deal of change by the CDC in terms of the guidance that they’re giving but we may have some minor tweaks and changes.”

-“The major update from the department of health for Oklahoma is that they no longer recommends social distancing nor contact tracing,” MPS Nurse Ruth Rogers said.
+“The major update from the department of health for Oklahoma is that they no longer recommend social distancing nor contact tracing,” MPS Nurse Ruth Rogers said.

 Data from the Centers for Disease Control & Prevention shows a 437.53 COVID-19 case rate per 100,000 in the last seven days in Pittsburg County, which the national public health agency classifies as a medium risk of community spread.